-If you have paid into another non-LGPS pension arrangement or to the LGPS in Scotland or Northern Ireland, you may be able to transfer your previous pension rights into the LGPS.
+If you have paid into a different pension arrangement or into the LGPS in Scotland or Northern Ireland, you may be able to transfer your previous pension rights into the LGPS.
 You only have 12 months from joining the LGPS to opt to transfer your previous pension rights unless your employer and Bedfordshire Pension Fund's administering authority allow you longer.
 You cannot transfer a pension that is already being paid to you.